For FedEx Ground contractors

 Every flagged line generates a pre-written dispute letter with the exact settlement reference, dollar amount, and contracted rate cited.
 Copy, edit, and forward to your terminal manager.

-Fuel + payroll variance detection
+Fuel + payroll payment checks

 Upload your WEX, Fuelman, FleetOne, or Comdata fuel export and your Gusto, ADP, or Paychex payroll export.
 We check driver pay against hours and rates, and flag fuel CPM spikes by vehicle.